 Ok and we’re back! so in a previous Tutorial for Lightroom I did we looked at How to Remove Chromatic Aberration in Lightroom.
 Link

-So with ll that being said lets get to it.
+So with all that being said let’s get to it.

-Ok open up your image and the first thing that I want your to do is to create two duplicates of that image.
+Ok open up your image and the first thing that I want you to do is to create two duplicates of that image.

 There a couple of different ways you can do this, the easiest being if you click on the layer, you will see it in my image below, it has a padlock on it and it is called ‘Background’

 well if you click that and drag it down to the icon that is one before the last at the bottom of that panel and releases it will create a new layer that is a copy of your background layer.

 Then you just simply repeat and you will then copy another version.

 So just in case you are confused as to which icon it is, you will see it on the right-hand side of the screen at the bottom of the panel that contains your layer ‘Background’

 The icon itself is right beside that recycling bin there and it looks like a square with a fold at the bottom left.